ANSER-ARES offers a number of awards to foster and acknowledge excellence and innovation in the research of nonprofits and social economy in Canada.

 - ANSER-ARES Outstanding Doctoral thesis award (2014): Marcelo Vieta, York University for his thesis entitled “Taking Destiny Into their Own Hands.”

-The Award for Distinguished service is given to an individual who has contributed significantly to research.
+The Distinguished Service Award is given to an individual who has contributed significantly to research.
 It also recognizes individuals who have provided outstanding commitment and service to the development of research in the field of nonprofit and social economy studies.

 - ANSER-ARES Distinguished Service Award (2017): Father Greg MacLeod, Cape Breton University